-It was only by pure luck that Renee and I found our Porto accommodation without stress and only the use of a free map depicting the must-see sights in Porto which was handed to us at the metro station and lacked street names.
+Hitting the ground running to make the most of our 36 hours in Porto, it was only by pure luck that Renee and I found our accommodation without stress and only the use of a free map depicting the must-see sights in Porto which was handed to us at the metro station we arrived at from the airport and lacked street names.

-But we lucked out when we met Nadia on reception at In Porto a good 6 hours before we were due to check in, who binned our map and set about circling where we should go during our 36 hours in Porto on a much more thorough replacement map.
+But we lucked out when we met Nadia on reception at In Porto a good 6 hours before we were due to check in, who binned our map and set about circling where we should go during our trip to Porto on a much more thorough replacement map.

 I found Porto to be a much hillier than I had anticipated, but also quieter and more relaxed, though clearly tourist heavy at the start of the European summer holidays.